FurkanAI/Record-and-Play/README.md

 # Record-and-Play
-It can be recorded sound file (".wav") at any directory and it can be played sound file (".wav") at this directory
+It can be recorded sound file (".wav") at any folder and it can be played sound file (".wav") at this folder.

 # Before Running
 It should be installed numpy (pip install numpy), soundfile (pip install soundfile), sounddevice (pip install sounddevice) libraries.